hgroover/hbvcal/README.md

-This GPL2 project includes code and references to create an open-source, reusable core to calculate the Vaishnava calendar with tithi rules applied according to the Sanskrit book Sri Hari-bhakti-vilasa by Sri Gopal Bhatta Goswami.
+This GPL2 project includes code and references to create an open-source, reusable core to calculate the Vaishnava calendar with tithi rules applied according to the Sanskrit book Sri Hari-bhakti-vilasa by Sri Sanatan Goswami.
 This was compiled some time in the 1600s.
 We are using a fairly recent edition with the original Sanskrit in Devanagari with Hindi translation and commentary published by Sri Haridas Shastri, Radhakund, UP, India.